 These are a few other ways to find cash fast, without undue hassle, cost, or risk.
 But there are tons of better options out there, and rather than leave it up to ambiguity, here’s a breakdown of the ones that are just not worth it.

 Stay away from cash sources like:

-- Unaffordable or Predatory Loans: Some types of debt just aren’t worth the cost.
+- Unaffordable or predatory loans: Some types of debt just aren’t worth the cost.
 Payday loans, cash advances, and 401(k) loans almost always make matters worse later on down the line.
 They’re just too expensive and create more problems than they solve.

-- Surveys: These sound good, but they usually end up being a supreme waste of time.
+- Surveys: These sound good, but they usually end up being a huge waste of time.
 They just don’t pay enough to be worth the time suck, often netting out to well below minimum wage.

 - Gambling: If there’s any surefire way to ruin everything in the pursuit of cash, it’s gambling.
 Whether it’s at a casino or an online poker tournament, the house almost always wins.
 Don’t bother trying to make money this way.

-Bottom line, try and stick to the ways to find cash fast that we mentioned in our list above.
+Try and stick to the ways to find cash fast that we mentioned in our list above.
 Don’t waste time, money, or effort chasing strategies that aren’t going to pan out.